arzwa/Whale.jl/README.md

 - `julia` can have a rather slow startup time, if you plan to use `Whale` a lot, you may want to open a julia session, load the Whale package and do your analyses in the session.
 However for the typical rather long analyses performed with Whale, you will probably just submit your job to some cluster.

-- Below we explain how to use Whale in a maximum-likelihood and Bayesian framework.
+- Below I explain how to use Whale in a maximum-likelihood and Bayesian framework.

 ## Testing WGD hypotheses by maximum likelihood